Crystal Palace Park Cricket Ground: Cricket history

 The cricket ground at Crystal Palace was laid out in 1857 as part of the development of The Crystal Palace itself which had opened in 1854.
 A 3.2 ha site was used and the ground became the home of Crystal Palace Cricket Club – prior to the development of the site the general location had been used as a ground by Sydenham Cricket Club.
 The club played at the ground until 1900 when they were wound up and its funds were distributed to local charities and Kent County Cricket Club.

 The first recorded first-class cricket match on the ground was in 1864, when Kent County Cricket Club played Nottinghamshire.
 From 1869 to 1870, Kent played four further first-class matches at the ground, two in each season.
 The club has a tradition of playing cricket at grounds in what it terms "Metropolitan Kent".
 Grounds in nearby Beckenham, Blackheath, Catford and Dartford have all also been used by the club in the past for a total of more than 150 matches and the first match played by the county club after its foundation in 1842 was played at White Hart Field in Bromley.

 Ten years passed before first-class cricket returned to Crystal Palace, when in 1880 the Players played the touring Australians at the ground.
 In 1888 an England XI played another touring Australian side and three further first-class matches took place on the ground from 1890 to 1900.

 In 1898, the Crystal Palace Company formed London County Cricket Club after offering W.G.
 Grace the roles of the club's secretary, manager and captain.
 Grace accepted the offer and his 29-year association with Gloucestershire ended as a result of the conflicts between the new club and his county side.
 London County played their first first-class match at the ground in 1900 against Surrey.
 From 1900 to 1904 the team played 34 first-class matches at Crystal Palace, the last of which saw them play Warwickshire in August 1904.
 The increase in the importance of the County Championship, Grace's decline in form due to age and the lack of a competitive element in the matches led to a decline in attendances and meant that the team lost money, with the club winding up in 1908.

 The Gentlemen of England used the ground for three first-class matches in 1905 against a touring Australian side, Oxford University and Cambridge University and in 1906 a WG Grace's XI played the touring West Indians and Cambridge University.

+Other Sports

+The amateur Crystal Palace football club formed in 1861, used the cricket ground during its early years sharing it with the cricket club.